Welcome to a More Nourished Postpartum

 2. In the Kitchen

-I will begin by setting up my station and unpacking the fresh groceries I’ve hand-selected for your menu.
+I will begin by setting up my supplies and unpacking the fresh groceries I’ve hand-selected for your menu.

 Duration: A typical service takes 4 to 5 hours depending on your package size.

-Atmosphere: I work with "newborn-quiet" mindfulness.
+Atmosphere: I aim to be as quiet as possible and avoid any disruptions.
 You may hear the occasional simmer or timer, but I am careful to keep noise to a minimum.
 Feel free to nap, nurse, or snuggle—the kitchen is handled.

 3. Packaging & Labeling